TD Bank vs. Bank of America: Which small business lender is right for you?

 Bank of America business loans

-Bank of America offers a range of loan products, including business lines of credit, equipment loans, commercial real estate loans and SBA loans.
-Since the lender requires a minimum of two years in operation and a minimum annual revenue of $100,000, established businesses may find Bank of America a good fit, especially those who bank with the lender and want to take advantage of its lower rates.
+Bank of America offers a range of business loan products, including business lines of credit, equipment loans, commercial real estate loans and SBA loans.
+Since most loans require a minimum of two years in operation, established businesses may find Bank of America a good fit, especially those who bank with the lender and want to take advantage of its lower rates.

 Preferred Rewards for Business members with eligible Bank of America or Merrill business accounts are eligible for various perks, including interest rate discounts and rewards, based on the member’s account balance.
 Additionally, veterans applying for certain Bank of America business loans can access a 25 percent fee discount.